DSC-Capstone/dsc-capstone.github.io/mentors.md

 ## Quarter 1 Preparation

-The most straightfoward way to achieve the [objectives](#domain-specific-instruction) in Quarter 1 is **to choose a result or paper in your field around which to structure students' introduction to the domain**.
+The most straightforward way to achieve the goals of Quarter 1 is **to choose a result or paper in your field around which to structure students' introduction to the domain**.
 While not strictly necessary, having known results to replicate helps students know they are on the right track.
 (After they start working on their Quarter 1 Project, they'll submit proposals for their more independent Quarter 2 Project, which will be within the realm of your domain.)

-**IMPORTANT**{: .label .label-red } To structure student learning, you should prepare a **weekly schedule**.
+**IMPORTANT**{: .label .label-red } To structure student learning, you should prepare a **weekly schedule** (see examples [below](#websites)).
 Each week should consist of three parts:
 - A list of 1-3 topics they are working on for the week.
 - Readings and/or tasks for the week.
 This is typically "read section XX from the paper and replicate their analysis on your data".
 - A list of 1-3 participation questions they should answer before discussion.
 These may be conceptual or computational, depending on what is appropriate for the tasks they were given.
 These may be formulated the week before, given your current understanding of student progress.
 More details are in the [Participation Questions](#participation-questions) section below.

-The schedule below follows a reasonable cadence for Quarter 1:
+The outline below follows a reasonable cadence for Quarter 1:

 |Topic|Number of Weeks|
 |---|---|